Defensive Interval Ratio (DIR): Meaning

-Defensive interval ratio (DIR) is a very useful for measuring company’s liquidity position.
-It measures company’s ability to finance its daily cash expenses out of its liquid assets.
-In simple language, it estimates the number of days a company can survive its day to day operations with its liquid assets.
+A defensive interval ratio (DIR) is a very useful liquidity ratio for measuring a company’s liquidity position.
+It measures a company’s ability to finance its daily cash expenses out of its liquid assets.
+In simple language, it estimates the number of days a company can survive its day-to-day operations with its liquid assets.
+Or, we can also say that this helps in estimating the interval measures of the company.
 As long as the company can survive on liquid assets for paying cash expenses, it will not have to depend on fixed assets or external sources of finance.

-Liquid assets are also known as the quick current asset, which is also used in quick ratio.
+- Liquid assets are also known as quick current assets.
 Current assets include some illiquid assets like inventory and prepaid expenses.
-Including these illiquid assets into calculation will not provide a perfect picture of company’s liquidity.
+Including these illiquid assets in the calculation will not provide a perfect picture of the company’s liquidity.
 Hence, DIR only includes assets with high liquidity.
-Liquid assets include:

 |Marketable Securities||$ 200,000|

 |Estimated Daily Cash Requirements (C) = (B)/365||$ 20,000|

 Interpretation of Defensive Interval Ratio (DIR)

 Company X has a DIR of 70 days.
 It means that Company X will have sufficient funds through liquid assets to pay its cash expenses for 70 days.
 The higher the DIR, the better the liquidity of the firm.
 High DIR is a positive signal because the company is able to take care of its cash requirements from internal sources.
 It creates a buffer period for the company as arranging funds through other sources will be time-consuming.